 Hospital Inpatient Billing

-In the case of an inpatient procedure (such as a sterilization or Immediate Postpartum Long-Acting Reversible Contraception [IPP-LARC] device insertion) in which modifiers are not specifically identified on a submitted claim, providers must use the ICD-10 diagnosis and surgical procedural (PSC) codes below to identify the family planning service.
+For hospital inpatient billing, the FP and FP+32 modifiers cannot be added to the detail level of the claim.
+For inpatient services, such as sterilization or Immediate Postpartum Long-Acting Reversible Contraception (IPP-LARC) device insertion, providers must use the ICD-10 diagnosis and surgical procedural (PSC) codes below to identify the family planning service.

 Note: Inpatient claims for these populations will only pay if the claim is limited to these approved services.
 If any lines on the claim have a service that would not be covered (listed below), then the whole claim will deny.

 For further IPP-LARC billing instructions, please reference the February 2020 Provider Bulletin.